Introduction

 plot(loo2, label_points = TRUE)

-Using the label_points argument will label any \(k\) values larger than 0.7 with the index of the corresponding data point.
+Using the label_points argument will label any \(k\) values larger than the diagnostic threshold with the index of the corresponding data point.
 These high values are often the result of model misspecification and frequently correspond to data points that would be considered ``outliers’’ in the data and surprising according to the model Gabry et al (2019).
 Unfortunately, while large \(k\) values are a useful indicator of model misspecification, small \(k\) values are not a guarantee that a model is well-specified.

 If there are a small number of problematic \(k\) values then we can use a feature in rstanarm that lets us refit the model once for each of these problematic observations.
 Each time the model is refit, one of the observations with a high \(k\) value is omitted and the LOO calculations are performed exactly for that observation.
 The results are then recombined with the approximate LOO calculations already carried out for the observations without problematic \(k\) values: